dappforce/subsocial-docs/docs/develop/SDKCheatsheet.md

 ### Note

-To store data on IPFS, it is necessary to setup CRUST IPFS account and pushing the data from your account.
+To store data on IPFS, it is necessary to set up a CRUST IPFS account and push the data from your account.

 You set authHeader and setup with Subsocial SDK like this:
-> This is only required for Testnet.
-On Mainnet, this will not work.
+> This is only required for the Testnet.
+On the Mainnet, this will not work.

 ```js
 const authHeader = 'c3ViLTVGQTluUURWZzI2N0RFZDhtMVp5cFhMQm52TjdTRnhZd1Y3bmRxU1lHaU45VFRwdToweDEwMmQ3ZmJhYWQwZGUwNzFjNDFmM2NjYzQzYmQ0NzIxNzFkZGFiYWM0MzEzZTc5YTY3ZWExOWM0OWFlNjgyZjY0YWUxMmRlY2YyNzhjNTEwZGY4YzZjZTZhYzdlZTEwNzY2N2YzYTBjZjM5OGUxN2VhMzAyMmRkNmEyYjc1OTBi';